Do you remember the first time you drove a car?

 3. Pulling Away

-Now that you’re taking action, you can pull away.
+Now that you’re taking action, you’re pulling away.

 Your journey has begun.

 You cannot reverse in first gear, so the only way is forward.
-Even if it is slow!
+Even if it’s slow!

 But that’s how you start.
 Slow.

 You’ve got to get used to the movement, the feeling of the vehicle and grow your confidence with every inch you’re moving forward.

 As you get comfortable with the movement of your business and your confidence grows a little bit every day, then you need to think about steering your business.

 Your journey’s going to take a lot of twists and turns…

 So while you’re moving slow, learn how to steer your business and allow space for the curbs and sidewalks.